 3. Ensuite Rooms: If sharing a bathroom makes you cringe, ensuite rooms give you a private bathroom right in your bedroom.
 Your shower shoes can finally rest!
 The properties here range between $850-1100, depending on floor plan and building amenities.

 Houston is the budget-friendly option that college students need.
 You can live here without worrying about your bank account daily.
 The average cost of living in Houston for students ranges between $1,600 to $1,700 per month.
 The student housing in Houston is quite affordable.
 Shared apartments close to campus start at a low price.
 Transportation is where Houston keeps it real—you're probably gonna need a car since the public transit situation is... let's just say "developing."
 For the fun stuff, Houston delivers without the price tag of coastal cities—student discounts at museums and happy hours that make you happy.
-Below is the breakdown of the expenses in Houston.
+Below is the breakdown of the expenses in Houston, including the cost of Houston student housing.

 1. Off-campus housing: $700 - $1,000/month